zitaker/asynchronous-text-analyzer/README.md

-## Test task for Python backend developer
+## Test task for Python backend-developer

 #### Given:
 The file text.txt